 These faculty accolades, while impressive on their own, are even more remarkable when you consider the level of engagement and attention these accomplished scholars and professionals devote to their students.
 They are committed mentors who make sure that every student has the opportunity to achieve his or her full potential.
 College of Charleston professors are partners in meaningful undergraduate research, thoughtful academic advisors, and in many cases, lifelong friends.

-Learn more about our faculty’s fascinating research and innovative teaching methods in the College of Charleston Magazine and the Focus on the Faculty website, which is maintained by students in the Department of Communication.
+Learn more about our faculty’s fascinating research and innovative teaching methods in the College of Charleston Magazine.